How to Find your Life Purpose

 How Our Parents Help us Connect with Our Life Purpose

-The energy centres are not filtering out energies from the surroundings very well.
+In childhood, the energy centres are not filtering out energies from the surroundings very well.
 (Part of why it feels good to sit in the lap of our parents as children – their energy field acts as a shield to the surrounding energies until we develop into our own).

 When we get reflections back to us of what we are feeling, or how we feel about something – it helps us to feel a stronger grip on our identity.
 Fantasy, emotional life, enjoying the sensation of being in a certain space or participating in a certain activity are what fill inner life.